 The Case Management Training Program is housed under the Infectious Disease Bureau of the Boston Public Health Commission.
-The program was established to host training for case managers serving people living with HIV in the Boston area.
+The program was established to host training for case managers serving people living with HIV in the EMA (Eligible Metropolitan Area).Mission Statement

 We strive to empower case managers to work as a community to provide consistent, comprehensive care to people living with HIV.

 We do this by partnering with local organizations to provide training and resources for case managers so they can ensure people living with HIV can reach and maintain viral suppression by accessing the full continuum of HIV services.